Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 However, there are a small number of smaller skills that the Exalt *excels* at.
 These are called *Specialties.*

-When Rolling in an Ability Specialty, roll with an additional dice (+1).
+When Rolling in an Ability Specialty, roll with an additional +1 die.

 Specialties do **not** affect Static Values.